Achievements in gender equality

 Strategic engagement for gender equality

-The strategic engagement for gender equality 2016-2019 is the framework for the European Commission's future work towards full gender equality.
+The strategic engagement for gender equality 2016-2019 defined the framework for the European Commission's work towards gender equality in the referred period.

 The strategic engagement focuses on the following 5 priority areas: